ContinuumIO/cyberpandas/README.md

 The proposal is to add

-1. A type and container for IPAddress and MACAddress (similar to `CategoricalDtype` and `Categorical`).
+1. A type and container for IPArray and MACAddress (similar to `CategoricalDtype` and `Categorical`).
-2. A block for IPAddress and MACAddress (similar to `CategoricalBlock`).
+2. A block for IPArray and MACAddress (similar to `CategoricalBlock`).
 3. A new accessor for Series and Indexes, `.ip`, for operating on IP addresses and MAC addresses (similar to `.cat`).